-The increase in risk-to-capital during the first six months of 2008 is the result of an increase in net risk in force as well as a decrease in statutory policyholders' position.
+The increase in risk-to-capital during the first nine months of 2008 is the result of an increase in net risk in force as well as a decrease in statutory policyholders' position.
 Our net risk in force increased as a result of new business written.
-Statutory policyholders' position decreased during the first six months of 2008, primarily due to quarterly withdrawals of statutory contingency reserves, offset by a capital contribution to our subsidiary, MGIC, from the proceeds raised by the sale of our common stock and the convertible debentures.
+Statutory policyholders' position decreased during the first nine months of 2008, primarily due to losses incurred, offset by a capital contribution to our subsidiary, MGIC, from the proceeds raised by the sale of our common stock and the convertible debentures.
 If our insurance in force continues to grow, our risk in force would also grow.
 To the extent our statutory policyholders' position does not increase at the same rate as our growth in risk in force, our risk-to-capital ratio will increase.
 Similarly, if our statutory policyholders' position decreases at a greater rate than our risk in force, then our risk-to-capital ratio will increase.